 This increases the contact patch to provide better drive on paved roads as a lower void ratio will lead to less noise production while driving at high speed.

 The comfort level in KO2 is compromised a little bit due to wide spacing as more air will enter the grooves to produce vibration and resonance which makes the tire a bit noisy.

-Treadwear and Durability
+What about Treadwear and Durability for both tires?